What We Do:

 - We hold Edit-a-Thons and workshops to build the roster, edit entries and teach others how to do this.

-Join us to tell us who you think needs to be recognized.
+Sign up to tell us who you think needs to be recognized on Wikipedia.
 We’ll send you the form to make a nomination and also introduce you to women who do news once a week.